 To learn more about responding to a CryptoSafeGuard Alert, see your Blog article.

 Managing the whitelist

-If you respond to a CryptoSafeGuard alert by whitelisting files, you can review and change your whitelist using the Manage Whitelist section of the CryptoSafeGuard Settings dialog.
-You can also use this dialog to add to your whitelist without an alert, but it is recommended that you use the alert list to inform your whitelisting decisions.
+If you respond to a CryptoSafeGuard alert by whitelisting files, you can review and change your whitelist using the Manage CryptoSafeGuard Whitelist tab.
+You can also use this tab to add to your whitelist without an alert, but it is recommended that you use the alert list to inform your whitelisting decisions.

 How to access the Manage Whitelist fields

 - Select the Whitelist tab

 To learn how to edit the Whitelist, see Manage CryptoSafeGuard

 Note: Adding files and folders to the whitelist means they are excluded from CryptoSafeGuard’s scan when a backup job starts.
 It is important to only whitelist files that create, or are expected to create, false-positive responses when the scan runs.